VA Disability Appeals

 An appeal gives veterans the opportunity to overturn a decision from the VA if their disability claim was delayed or denied.

 However, the VA may not accept all disability claims.
-Filing for VA benefits is a very confusing process, and without help from a VA-accredited claims agent or lawyer, veterans can make mistakes that cause their claim to be rejected — even if they actually were exposed to asbestos while actively serving.
+Filing for VA benefits is a very confusing process.
+Without help from a VA claims agent or lawyer, veterans can make mistakes that cause their claims to be rejected.

 This makes the VA appeals process a useful tool, as it gives veterans a second chance to get the benefits they deserve.